codio-content/Coding_with_Java-Loops/.guides/content/Beware-infinite-loops-1f64.md

 The reason is that because you are never incrementing the `counter` variable, the condition is always true (less than 10), so it goes round and round the loop until domesday.

 ## Run it then fix it
-Press the Run button below and you will see you never get anything back.
+Press the Run button below and you will see you get infinite 0's back.

 So, fix the code by incrementing the counter properly within the loop.
 You should then see the output.

-{Run the code}(node run-user.js 1-loops/infinite.js)
+{Run the code}(./content/while_loop/Infinite.sh)

 **Important:** if nothing happens when you press the run button after fixing the code, you may need to go back one page then forward again to re-run it.